-SECTION 8, PART C: PROFESSIONAL DEVELOPMENT PLAN
+SECTION 7 PART C: STAFFING AND PROFESSIONAL DEVELOPMENT PLAN

 Insert a professional development plan that supports the evidence-based strategies proposed in the Reading Achievement Plan and clearly identifies the instructional staff involved in the professional development.
-Districts may choose to use the professional development template developed for the Striving Readers Comprehensive Literacy Grant.
+Refer to the definition of professional development in the guidance document.
+Please indicate how the professional development activities are sustained, intensive, data-driven, and instructionally focused.
+Explain how the district is addressing Culturally Responsive Practice and the Science of Reading in the professional development plan.